abhijanbarik/BirdDesign-SolidPrinciple/README.md

-Bird Behavior Simulation
-This Java project demonstrates the application of SOLID principles using various bird classes with behaviors such as flying and eating.
+Bird Behavior Simulation, this Java project demonstrates the application of SOLID principles using various bird classes with behaviors such as flying and eating.
 The code utilizes interfaces and polymorphism to ensure clean, extendable, and maintainable code.